Same-sex marriage in Oregon: Native American nations

+Native Americans have deep-rooted marriage traditions, placing a strong emphasis on community, family and spiritual connections.
+While there are no records of same-sex marriages being performed in Native American cultures in the way they are commonly defined in Western legal systems, many Indigenous communities recognize identities and relationships that may be placed on the LGBT spectrum.
+Among these are two-spirit individuals—people who embody both masculine and feminine qualities.
+In some cultures, two-spirit individuals assigned male at birth wear women's clothing and engage in household and artistic work associated with the feminine sphere.
+Historically, this identity sometimes allowed for unions between two people of the same biological sex.
+The Northern Paiute refer to two-spirit individuals as tudayapi ([tɨˈɾajapai]).
+They were allowed to marry either men or women.
+Other nations also have distinct terms and respected roles for two-spirit people.
+The Sahaptin refer to them as wáƛ̓uks ([wátɬʼuks]), the Takelma as swayàu, and the Klamath as tʼwiniˑqʼ ([ˈt’wɪniːq’]).
+The tʼwiniˑqʼ wore women's clothing and "behaved as women".
+They married cisgender men, and usually took the role of a shaman and were credited with great spirit power.
+In Chinook Jargon, they are known as burdash.
+This term originated from the French word bardache, which entered English as berdache, a term for two-spirit which is now dated and considered offensive.

 Economic impact

-An April 2014 study by the Williams Institute at the University of California, Los Angeles found that allowing marriage for same-sex couples would add $47.3 million to Oregon's economy during the first three years.
+An April 2014 study by the Williams Institute at the University of California, Los Angeles found that allowing same-sex marriage would add $47.3 million to Oregon's economy during the first three years.
 The study estimated that allowing same-sex marriage would also add 468 new jobs to the state economy.

 Marriage statistics

-The following table shows the number of same-sex marriages performed in Oregon since legalization according to the Oregon Center for Health Statistics.

-Most same-sex marriages are performed in Multnomah, Washington and Lane counties; Multnomah accounting for approximately 39% of the state's same-sex marriages by the end of 2019.
-As of 2021, Wheeler County is the only county in Oregon where no same-sex marriage has taken place.
+The following table shows the number of same-sex marriages performed in Oregon according to the Oregon Center for Health Statistics.
+Most marriages are performed in Multnomah, Washington and Lane counties; Multnomah accounting for approximately 39% of the state's same-sex marriages by the end of 2019.
+Wheeler County was the last county in Oregon to perform a same-sex marriage, with its first one taking place in 2022.
 The first same-sex marriage in Gilliam County was performed in 2020.
 In 2014 and 2015, lesbian couples accounted for the majority of same-sex marriages; 68% in 2014 and 64% the following year.

+The 2020 U.S. census showed that there were 11,948 married same-sex couple households (4,725 male couples and 7,223 female couples) and 9,058 unmarried same-sex couple households in Oregon.